STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/ChIP-Seq/ChIP_README.md

 # ChIP-Seq Analysis
 - ChIP-Seq has been performed for two different cell lines - Colorectal and Hela.
-Please refer to the respective cell line script for all sample processing
+Please refer to the respective script for all sample processing (https://github.com/STOP-lab/Genomic-analysis-of-transcription-termination-and-3-pre-mRNA-cleavage-in-colorectal-carcinogenesis/blob/main/ChIP-Seq/Chip-Seq_processing-Colorectal.py)

 - contains the name of fastq files used to process all samples at once
 # Folder structure
      mkdir FastQ QC MultiQC Trimmed Aligned Replicates Peaks